-8-year-old receives Young Hero Award from Wilbraham Fire Department
+8-year-old receives Young Hero Award after saving great grandmother

 Khristine Morin, Stroke Coordinator at Baystate Medical Center, told 22News the signs of a stroke for kids and adults to recognize, “We ask people to remember the acronym FAST it stands for Facial Droop, Arm Drift, Speech Disturbance, and Time To Call 911.”

 Eathan’s great grandmother might not have had the same outcome if Eathan hadn’t acted quickly, and got the help they needed.
-Its important to know the signs of a stroke, because every minute counts.
+It’s important to know the signs of a stroke, because every minute counts.